How to Prevent Design Clients from Hell

 Creativity thrives within boundaries, and a detailed brief is your boundary.

-Be sure to research about the customer, Google and check out their social media pages to prepare your questions.
+Be sure to research the customer, Google and check out their social media pages to prepare your questions.

 Here are great questions by Canva for an effective design brief.